jito-foundation/restaking/docs/restaking/accounts.md

     Operator -->|Updates| NcnOperatorState
 ```

-#### NCN Vault Ticket
+## 2.3.
+NcnVaultTicket Account

-This ticket represents the relationship between an NCN and a Vault.
-It is created by the NCN to opt in to work with a Vault.
+This account represents the relationship between an NCN and a Vault.

+Key details:
+- Created by the NCN
+- Indicates the NCN's opt-in to work with a specific Vault
+- The NCN `vault_admin` can opt-in and opt-out of a Vault at any time.

 ```mermaid
 graph TD